 - Toilet cleaner

-What happens in the case that we need to cancel our charter?
+What happens if we need to cancel our charter?

-We are unable to offer refunds within 90 days of your charter start date unless we can re-sell your reserved dates.
+We are unable to offer refunds for cancelled charters within 90 days of your charter start date unless we can re-sell your reserved dates.
 As we adhere to this policy, we strongly suggest that Trip Cancellation Insurance is purchased.

 How do I pay for my charter?